jaredrkozar/SocialMediaDatabase/README.md

 - run the tableScripts.sql in SQLWorkbench

-- Make sure to change "SocialMedia" to your database name
+- Make sure to change "SocialMedia" to your database name using find and replace

-3. Running
+3. RUNNING THE PROGRAM

 - to start, enter node app.js to start the program